We hope that you and your children have had a very enjoyable Summer break, and we would like to welcome the children into year 4.

-For more information about our learning this term, click on the Summer Term Overview.
+For more details about our learning this term click on the Autumn Term Curriculum Overview.

 Some members of Class 4 took part in a Bikeability workshop.
 They received their level 1 certificates, which meant they were able to do things like control a bike with one hand, start and stop with control and ride alongside other cyclists and pedestrians.